Wandalen/wTools/module/core/data_fmt/docs/api/002_builders.md

 ### Error Handling

-Builder construction does not return `Result`. `RowBuilder` panics if a row's length does not equal `headers.len()`. `TreeBuilder::insert` with an empty path slice inserts directly at the root.
+Builder construction does not return `Result`. `RowBuilder` panics if a row's length does not equal `headers.len()`. `TreeBuilder::insert` with an empty path slice (or a path whose components are all empty strings) is a silent no-op — the builder is returned unchanged and `data` is discarded, not inserted at the root.
 Flatten functions propagate no errors; `Display` conversion is infallible.

 ### Compatibility Guarantees